Neustadt–Wissembourg railway: Development to 1945

 On 1 January 1909 the Maximilian Railway was transferred, along with the other companies belonging to the Palatinate Railway to the ownership of the Royal Bavarian State Railways.

 At that time the Maximilian Railway together with the Ludwigshafen–Strasbourg railway were in competition with the Baden railways for long-distance traffic.
-The long-haul trains on the Maximilian Railway worked the Amsterdam – Cologne – Bingerbrück – Rockenhausen – Neustadt – Wissembourg – Strasbourg – Basle route.
-Once the First World War had broken out in 1914, scheduled services came to a standstill in order that the line could be guaranteed for military purposes.
+The long-haul trains on the Maximilian Railway worked the Amsterdam – Cologne – Bingerbrück – Rockenhausen – Neustadt – Wissembourg – Strasbourg – Basel route.
+Once the World War I had broken out in 1914, scheduled services came to a standstill in order that the line could be guaranteed for military purposes.

 After the end of the war the Alsace was annexed by France under the terms of the Versailles Treaty.
 In particular the railway, that from 1920 was operated by the Deutsche Reichsbahngesellschaft (DRG), largely lost its importance for long-distance traffic, because from then on most of it switched to the eastern side of the Rhine. the occupation of the Palatinate by the French made operations even more difficult.
 From 1923 to 1924, a so-called Regiebetrieb (i.e. publicly owned but independently run) operation was set up that was answerable to France.
 The final demise of long-distance services came after the end of French occupation in 1930.